 Virtus Interpress Open Access articles fully meet the requirements of funding bodies or academic institutions.

-For Open Access articles published under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0), articles can be read, downloaded, printed, and shared for non-commercial purposes as long as proper credit is given to the authors as well as the original publisher.
+All Open Access articles published by Virtus Interpress are distributed under the Creative Commons Attribution-Non Commercial 4.0 International License (CC BY-NC 4.0).
+This license lets others remix, tweak, and build upon your work non-commercially, and although their new works must also acknowledge you and be non-commercial, they don’t have to license their derivative works on the same terms.
+In other words, articles can be read, downloaded, printed, and shared for non-commercial purposes as long as proper credit is given to the authors as well as the original publisher.

 Virtus Interpress is committed to serving the needs of authors, funders, institutions, and other stakeholders and can use alternative Creative Commons licenses on request.
 Send queries to info[at]virtusinterpress.org.

 Virtus Interpress for a one-year period after the publication reserves (holds for its own use) all the rights provided by copyright law regarding all delayed open access articles.

 The Creative Commons Attribution International License (CC BY-NC 4.0) will be activated in a year’s time after the publication followed by transfer of the copyright to the Authors.

 Any republication, translation, systematic copying, distribution, or multiple reproductions of Virtus Interpress published and copyrighted material is not permitted.

 The author has the right to post and update the article on a free-access e-print server using files prepared and formatted by the author.
 Any such posting made or updated after acceptance of the article for publication by Virtus Interpress should include a link to the online Virtus Interpress platform with journal article abstract.
 In all cases, the appropriate bibliographic citation and notice of the Virtus Interpress copyright credit must be included.